EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 | ---- | ---- | ----- | ---- |
 | subject | system property | "suback" | - |
 | payload | AMQP value | List of granted QoS (or failure) | - |

+> the granted QoS is a list of couples with sender and receiver settle mode (both can be "null" for failure)

 The FE could receive the following message as reply on the unique client address.